 Interactive learning allows the student to build knowledge through inquiry-based collaborative interaction with other learners.
 In this learning environment the teacher becomes a co-participant in the experience and acts as a facilitator guiding the students.

 We provide additional information on the Best Practices and Review Standards for Blended/Online Instruction (PDF Document).
+(You need Adobe Reader to view and print this document.)

 See Hybrid or Blended Learning Resources (content, resources, and best practices).